 It was astronomically rich.

-But every evening, at exactly the same time, something impossible appeared.
+But every evening, at the exact same time, something impossible appeared.

 A single square of light.